volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 ## Step 4 - Setting up the config.plist
 For ease of use, we are going to download [Clover Configurator](http://mackie100projects.altervista.org/download-mac.php?version=classic) and configure our config.plist with that.
 You can also use [Clover Configurator Cloud](http://cloudclovereditor.altervista.org/cce/index.php).

+* In Boot: select Verbose (-v) and debug=0x100.
+* In Devices, under USB, select Inject, Add ClockID and FixOwnership.
+* In GUI, under Mouse, set Double Click to 500 and Speed to 8.
+Under scan, select Custom, Entries and Tool.
+* In SMBIOS, click the dropdown button and select [a SMBIOS that corresponds with your system](../master/Tips.md#choosing-a-smbios).
+* If you have an Intel CPU with an iGPU, click the drop-down menu under ig-platform-id and select an id that matches your iGPU.